craigsloggett-lab/hcp-terraform-bootstrap/README.md

-# HCP Terraform and Terraform Enterprise Bootstrap
+# HCP Terraform and Terraform Enterprise Discovery

-A Terraform module to easily bootstrap an HCP Terraform or TFE organization.
+A Terraform module to easily discover resources in an HCP Terraform or TFE organization.

 The outputs of the module expose the necessary `id` values to be used in `import` blocks by the consuming root module.
 Each output is named after the `tfe` provider resource it is discovering and they are generally maps with the name of the resource as the `key` and an `id` or other relevant data as the values.